Peleke/MindMirror/data/habits/programs/unfck-your-eating/001_lesson.md

 ---

+### **Pushback**

+_"I don't have time for this."_

+You’re not wrong.
+Most of us really are pressed for time.
+The thought of turning a 10-minute lunch into a 20-minute ritual can feel laughable.
+And honestly?
+For some meals, it _isn’t realistic_.

+But here’s the reframe: **you don’t have to overhaul your schedule**—you just need a pause.

+Even 2–3 extra minutes of slowing down makes a difference in how much you taste, how satisfied you feel, and how much your body absorbs.

+If your life is chaotic, start inside the chaos:
+- Take the first three bites slowly, chewing fully, before you slip back into “default” speed. _This still counts._
+- Or pick just one meal a day (often dinner) to practice slowing down.

+This isn’t about perfection—it’s about inserting micro-moments of awareness.
+Those micro-moments add up, and they change how you experience food without requiring you to quit your job or meditate at the table.

+---

 ### **Action Items: Ways to Practice This Habit**

 Try one of the following each day this week—or repeat the one that works best for you.
 The goal is to *practice* eating slowly, not perfect it.